polterguy/phosphorusfive/core/p5.ajax/README.md

 /* ... */
 ```

-For security reasons, you must explicitly mark your server-side Ajax methods with
-the [WebMethod] attribute.
+For security reasons, you must explicitly mark your server-side Ajax methods with the [WebMethod] attribute.
+Besides from that, they work similarly to how a server side event works in ASP.NET.
+Although, you can create
+events for _anything_ in p5.ajax, as long as you start the property name with "on".

 ## Structure of p5.ajax

-All three widgets described above, inherit from the "Widget" class.
+All three widgets described above, inherit from the `Widget` class.
 This class takes
 care of attribute creation, deletion, and so on.
 And all attributes added to any control,
 will be automatically remembered across postbacks.

 Due to the automatic attribute serialization de-serialization, and stateful Container
 controls, using p5.ajax is extremely easy.
 Simply add and/or change/remove any attribute
 you wish from your controls, and have the underlaying library take care of the automatic
-changes being propagated back to the client.
+changes being returned back to the client.

 To add an attribute, or change its value, is as simple as this.